Omgawali/Project/README.md

        * We provide Graphical user interface to interact with the application.

-         Automated Duplicate File Deletion and Process Monitoring System with Log Files and Email Reporting:
+        Periodic Process Logger with Auto Scheduled Log Report Facility Technology : Python Programming
-         Technology: Python Programming
+        * This Project automate process log facility
-         Description:
+        * In this project we craete log file with current time and store information about all running processes as its name, PID, memoryusage,Thread count number of child process.
-       * The Automated Duplicate File Deletion and Process Monitoring System is a sophisticated software solution designed to enhance system performance and organization.
+        * Our automation script executes periodically depends on the time specified by user using scheduler of python
-       * This project combines the functionalities of eliminating duplicate files and monitoring system processes, while also featuring automated scheduling, log file generation, and email reporting capabilities.
+        * After periodic execution it sends the log file to the specified email address.